arnaudbos/i-rant/content/matrices-for-developers.md

 This matrix represents the base state of your plane, the matrix applied to your plane when you have just loaded your image for example (granted your image is the same size as its receiving container view).
-In other words, ***this is the matrix that, applied to a position vector will return that same position vector***.
+In other words, ***this is the matrix that, applied to any position vector will return that same position vector***.

 This matrix is called the [identity matrix][khan-identity-matrix].